tth05/obsidian-completr/README.md

     - Includes all MathJax commands
     - Allows `\begin...` completion for all environments
     - Support for inserting snippets with placeholders
+- YAML Front Matter support
+    - Provides completions for all tags in vault
 - Word list support
     - Load files where each line is a word
     - Performant, even with very big lists